 Observing your dog's behaviour closely and providing appropriate outlets for their energy and anxiety can significantly reduce excessive licking.
 Consulting with a dog trainer or behaviourist can also offer tailored strategies for managing your dog's anxiety and promoting healthier habits.

-Training Techniques to Reduce Licking
+Training Techniques to Reduce Dog Kisses

 Training your dog to reduce excessive licking involves patience, consistency, and positive reinforcement.
 A dog trainer can provide expert guidance and tailored strategies to address your dog's specific licking behaviours.